Moonlighting as a Doctor: How to Earn More While Managing Your Career

 Some physicians turn to moonlighting to supplement their income or manage student loan debt.
 Others pursue it to build new clinical skills, explore different care environments, or prepare for future transitions in their career.

-According to the 2021 Medical Economics Physician Report, about one in three physicians earned additional income outside of their primary role in 2020, pointing to a growing reliance on moonlighting and related side work.
+According to the 2021 Medical Economics Physician Report, about one in three physicians earned additional income outside of their primary role in 2020.
 The amount physicians earned through this work varied widely by specialty.
 In 2020 Pediatricians brought in the highest average secondary income at $62,000, followed by family medicine at $53,000, internal medicine at $46,000, and OB/GYNs at $38,000.

 Your paragraph text (600 x 212 px) (930 x 250 px) (5).png 31.9 KB